 A payment schedule

-The payment schedule is designed to ensure that all payments related to the construction project are made on time.
+The payment schedule is designed to ensure that all payments related to the project are made on time.
 The contractor and client should use the schedule to track payments and invoices.
 Organizing this information in one place is crucial for easy reference.

 Start and finish dates

-Your construction proposal must include start and finish dates.
+Your proposal must include start and finish dates.
 These dates are important because the cost you determine often depends on the work scope.
-If the data changes, it is quite possible that the material and labor costs will also change.
+If the date changes, it is quite possible that the material and labor costs will also change.
 You should also include the date when the project was approved.

 Also, note when the milestone must be reached and who is responsible for the delay.